-- a.
-Prior to accepting an applicant it approves the proposals of heads of training centres for general subjects or topics of dissertation theses and supervisors for these topics; after an applicant is accepted, it approves supervisor-specialists upon a proposal of the supervisor pursuant to Article 24, Para 1 hereof, - b.
-Approves ISP and the amendments thereof pursuant to Article 26, Para 1 and Para 5 hereof, - c.
-Approves the proposal for the composition of examination committees, discusses the composition of committees for state doctoral examinations pursuant to Article 29, Para 2 hereof and committees for the presentation and defence of dissertation theses pursuant to Article 30, Para 3 hereof, - d.
-Approves reviewers of dissertation theses pursuant to Article 30, Para 4 hereof, - e.
-Monitors and assesses ongoing studies in the given doctoral study programme; it submits the results of the monitoring to ORP at least once a year pursuant to Para 9 hereof. - 8.
-Specialization committees can carry out approvals pursuant to Para 7 (a) to (d) hereof based on a proposal of the chair electronically. - 9.
-Sessions of ORP or ORO are held when necessary, but at least once a year; the sessions are presided over by the chair.
+- a) Prior to accepting an applicant it approves the proposals of heads of training centres for general subjects or topics of dissertation theses and supervisors for these topics; after an applicant is accepted, it approves supervisor-specialists upon a proposal of the supervisor pursuant to Article 24, Para 1 hereof, - b) Approves ISP and the amendments thereof pursuant to Article 26, Para 1 and Para 5 hereof, - c) Approves the proposal for the composition of examination committees, discusses the composition of committees for state doctoral examinations pursuant to Article 29, Para 2 hereof and committees for the presentation and defence of dissertation theses pursuant to Article 30, Para 3 hereof, - d) Approves reviewers of dissertation theses pursuant to Article 30, Para 4 hereof, - e) Monitors and assesses ongoing studies in the given doctoral study programme; it submits the results of the monitoring to ORP at least once a year pursuant to Para 9 hereof, - f) Comments on requests to hold expert discussion on the dissertation thesis remotely pursuant to Article 27, Para 10, as well as requests of individual members of the committee or reviewers to participate remotely in a state doctoral examination or defence of the dissertation thesis, - g) Can propose to hold a state doctoral examination or defence of the dissertation thesis remotely. - (8) Specialization committees can carry out approvals pursuant to Para 7 (a) to (d) hereof based on a proposal of the chair electronically. - (9) Sessions of ORP or ORO are held when necessary, but at least once a year; the sessions are presided over by the chair.
 At ORP sessions, the ORO chairs submit overviews of the activities undertaken by fields of study in the form of a report in writing.
 A report is drawn of sessions and all resolutions of ORP and it is submitted to the dean or to the Rector and to the heads of the training centres.
-ORP can decide at a distance, in particular by means of electronic voting. - 10.
-If no ORP is set up, its functions are fulfilled by the relevant Scientific Council pursuant to Para 6. - 11.
-If ORO fails to take action in any of the matters under Para 7 for a period of time longer than 60 days, the dean may refer the matter to ORP, which may make a decision in the matter.
-The dean will notify the relevant Scientific Council about it at its next session.

-12. If ORP fails to take action in any of the matters under Para 7 for a period of time longer than 60 days, the dean may refer the matter to the relevant Scientific Council for decision.
+ORP can decide at a distance, in particular by means of electronic voting. - (10) If no ORP is set up, its functions are fulfilled by the relevant Scientific Council pursuant to Para 6. - (11) If ORO fails to take action in any of the matters under Para 7 for a period of time longer than 60 days, the dean may refer the matter to ORP, which may make a decision in the matter.
+The dean will notify the relevant Scientific Council about it at its next session. - (12) If ORP fails to take action in any of the matters under Para 7 for a period of time longer than 60 days, the dean may refer the matter to the relevant Scientific Council for decision.